qyu4x/bingleshop-backend/readme.md

     - Used to generate UUIDs (Universally Unique Identifiers), commonly used as unique IDs for database entities.

 - **winston**: Version ^3.13.0
     - A logging library for Node.js that supports multiple log levels and flexible log output formats.
+The logger is configured to log events when the 'finish' event is triggered, providing detailed information about requests and responses in the application.

 - **winston-daily-rotate-file**: Version ^5.0.0
     - A Winston transport that allows daily log file rotation, keeping log files manageable and preventing them from growing too large too quickly.